By recording real-time data changes to two storages, you no longer have to worry about unexpected hardware failures.

 To restore the infrastructure, a simple replica is not enough.
 In case pf natural disaster or fatal data centre failure, you will need Disaster recovery.
 Except for the current copy of data, we will also maintain computing capacity for you in the backup location.
 As you require, we will develop and implement a plan for the recovery of your IT.

 Replication will hold your data if one of the nodes fails.
-However, if you delete part of the database at hand, unlike backups, it is very difficult to recover data from a replica.
+However, if you accidentally delete part of your database, unlike backups, it is very difficult to recover data from a replica.
 This is because any change to the write node is overwritten to the replicated node.
-Therefore, it cannot be considered a full-fledged advance.
+For these cases, the data must be backed up to a data storage.